UCSB-dataScience-ProjectGroup/movie_rating_prediction/README.md

   + Genre
   + Cinematographer
   + Music
-  + ect...
+  + etc..

 # <a name='datasources'></a>Data Sources
-+ API imdb
++ IMDb
-+ API TheMovieDB
++ TheMovieDB

 # <a name='languages'></a>Languages
-+ Python
++ Python - scripting
-+ HTML
++ HTML - website
++ Java - AWS API

 # <a name='blockers'></a>Blockers
-+ Themoviedb has a 40 query per 10 second limit per api key.
++ TheMovieDB has a 40 query per 10 second limit per api key.
-+ Other api's probably have similar restrictions.
++ AWS requires paid subscription
++ IMDb data must be refreshed manually

 # <a name='virtenv'></a>Creating a virtual environment
 + ### First time run: